GDP-Master/Elements-Of-Games/notes.md

 ## Product

+A deck of cards -- either as a game or similar to Brian Eno & Peter Schmidt's [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) card set.

 Cards for a game building game.
 (Kind of like Mad Libs).
 Draw an element - roll to pick pattern